Contrast-Security-OSS/docs/content/user/teamserver/guide/application/ContrastScoringGuide.md

 <!--
 title: "Contrast Scoring Guide"
 description: "Guide to Contrast scoring"
-tags: "TeamServer application scoring guide"
+tags: "TeamServer application scoring guide grade"
 -->

 Contrast provides letter grades to let you know how the application is performing in general.
-The grade represents an aggregate score comprising how much of the application has been exercised, as well as the amount and seriousness of the vulnerabilities that have been unearthed during the interactive analysis process (security).
+The grade represents an aggregate score comprising how much of the application has been exercised, as well as the amount and seriousness of the vulnerabilities that have been detected during the analysis process.

 Below is a sample score from when we run Contrast on the [WebGoat](https://code.google.com/p/webgoat/) application, a purposefully vulnerable application maintained by [OWASP](https://www.owasp.org/index.php/Main_Page).